 |Investor||Maximum effective tax rate|

-- Annual exclusion of R30 000 for capital gain or loss granted to individuals and special trusts
+The annual exclusion for a capital gain or loss granted to individuals and special trusts has been increased from R30 000 to R40 000.

 Changes proposed for the future